Stellar Luminosities from the Stefan-Boltzmann Equation

 import astropy.units as u

-is very useful for handling unit conversions and checks for us.
+is very useful for handling unit conversions.
 Meanwhile, the astropy.constants library, e.g.,

 import astropy.constants as ac

-provides pretty much all the constants we use in physics and astronomy.
+provides most constants used in physics and astronomy.
 You can attach units to a value by multiplying:

 some_temperature = 5000 * u.K # Kelvin